mauriciosierrac/fullstack_test/README.md

 This project has a front end and a back end (fulls tack) that performs book registration through a Rest API in a MongoDB database.

-you cant visite this project in https://registerbookappmao.herokuapp.com/
+you can visite this project in https://registerbookappmao.herokuapp.com/

 ## :sparkles: Features ##